-At the start of the coronavirus pandemic during the initial period of school closures from March to July, we were able to continue supporting the schools signed up to our online intervention programmes.
-This is because our maths tuition is delivered online so pupils were able to continue their sessions from home.
-Where this was not possible, schools were able to switch pupils and/or continue the sessions from school for those pupils who were still attending.
-In the event of a second covid-related lockdown this autumn term or next year, we’re confident our intervention programmes will be able to continue supporting your pupils.
+Following the return to remote learning in January 2021, Tuition Partners have undergone a rigorous process to ensure they are able to deliver tuition online to pupils in their homes safely.
+Third Space Learning has been approved by the National Tutoring Programme to deliver sessions at home throughout school closures.
+Since the start of the coronavirus pandemic and the initial period of school closures, we've been able to continue supporting the schools signed up to our online intervention programmes.
+This is because our maths tuition is delivered online so pupils can continue their sessions from home.
+Where this is not possible, schools can switch pupils and/or continue the sessions from school for those pupils still attending.

 What do I need to do next?

 A full list of approved NTP Tuition Partners is available from The National Tutoring Programme website.
 School leaders are able to choose which organisation they would like to use and get in contact with them directly.
-If you’d like to book subsidised spaces with Third Space Learning for this academic year get in touch with us today.
+If you’d like to book subsidised spaces with Third Space Learning, get in touch with us today.

 Third Space fills in little gaps that can really hold children back.
 The customer service is fantastic every time and they couldn't be more helpful.
 The children love doing Third Space and their confidence rockets!